 This week, I have been working with an animator with whom I collaborated many years ago.
-He is a top-flight CG artist and it is really an honour to be creating together once again.
+He is a top-flight CG artist but I need to remind myself ‘don’t follow the leader’.

 Working creatively with children, it is important to be aware of this possibility.
 Whereas the intention may be to encourage and motivate, it is easy for a teacher or facilitator to inadvertently adopt a position of dominance.
 Whilst the urge to ‘teach’ maybe hard to resist, it is invariably preferable that children be allowed to explore for themselves.